adairjuneo/finebank-api/README.md

 The business rules describe how the software must be operate inside the commercial and organizational guidelines.
 Paths about each rule can or not follow, this paths determined what conditions those requirements can or not been executed. **The user can/not can...** or **The entity can/not can do...**.

+- [x] The user can not be able to register with duplicate email;
+- [ ] The user can not be able to request two passwords recoveries at same time;
+- [x] The user can not be able to create payment methods with same description;

 - [ ] The user can be able to ...;
 - [ ] The entity can not be able to ...;